007hacky007/jf-fetch/README.md

 `config/app.ini` contains all runtime settings.
 The `[aria2]` section defines the JSON-RPC endpoint and secret used by `App\Download\Aria2Client`, while `[webshare]` stores the `wst` token consumed by `App\Providers\WebshareProvider`.
 Other sections configure Jellyfin, storage paths, and database connectivity.
 Avoid hard-coding configuration elsewhere—update the INI files instead.

+### Kra.sk / Stream-Cinema ident rate limiting

+Stream-Cinema detail endpoints used to derive Kra.sk `ident` values are rate limited upstream (empirically ~1 request per 2 minutes).
+To respect this constraint the Kra.sk provider enforces a configurable interval between detail fetches:

+- Per-provider setting: fill in “Ident fetch rate limit (seconds)” when creating or editing the Kra.sk provider (defaults to `120` when left blank).
+- When a detail request would violate the limit it is queued internally and a `RateLimitDeferredException` is raised inside the provider (not surfaced as a hard failure to callers unless explicitly caught).
+- A background worker or scheduled task can call `processIdentFetchQueue($max = 1)` on the provider instance to advance the queue once the interval has elapsed.
+- Search results may temporarily omit enriched metadata (size/codec) until the queued detail is processed.

+Lowering the interval below upstream limits risks throttling; increase it if you observe 429/too many requests errors.

 ### Jellyfin integration

 Provide your Jellyfin **Server URL** and **API key** in the Settings tab to enable automatic library refreshes after a download completes or a previously completed file is deleted.
 For faster, scoped scans you can optionally set a **Library ID** (Virtual Folder ID).
 Use the "Fetch libraries" button to query `/Library/VirtualFolders` and select from the available libraries; the selected ID is stored in `jellyfin.library_id`.